-Popular to remove dead cells from the scalp, and aid dandruff, dryness and itchiness.
-They are usually developed with a base of sugar or salt granules in a shampoo base, just as they are for body exfoliating soaps.
+Scalp exfoliating scrubs are popular for removing dead cells from the scalp and helping eliminate dandruff, dryness, and itchiness.
+They are usually developed with a base of sugar or salt granules and are comparable to exfoliating body scrubs.
 Be sure to choose granules not so large as to irritate the scalp in any way, or look for formulas that contain ingredients such as lactic acids that can chemically slough dead skin cells away and unblock pores.
-Though scalp exfoliation is a fantastic treatment, if you’re suffering from more serious scalp conditions such as psoriasis or eczema, you should avoid exfoliating with a brush or scrubs as the friction may cause further aggravation.
+Though scalp exfoliation is a fantastic treatment, if you’re suffering from more severe scalp conditions such as psoriasis or eczema, you should avoid exfoliating with a brush or scrubs as the friction may cause further aggravation.

-Unblocks pores and promotes circulation, drawing essential nutrients to the follicles and leading to dense hair growth.
+Scalp massage promotes circulation, drawing essential nutrients to the follicles and leading to dense hair growth.
 This procedure is preferably done with special brushes that can be easily found online and vary in all sizes and prices.
-I quite like the brushes that offer a stimulating massage while adding nutrient-rich serums for a double stimulating effect, such as the Superpower Hair & Scalp Duo from BNY.
+I quite like brushes that offer a stimulating massage while adding nutrient-rich serums for a double stimulating effect, such as the Superpower Hair & Scalp Duo from BNY.

-Another form of scalp hydration.
-Choose a high quality mask that is vitamin infused.
-Apply to mid-length and ends and then apply liberally to the scalp also.
-By applying a shower cap it contains the body heat within and aids faster penetration to both scalp and hair shaft.
-A high performant mask will not weigh the hair down.
-Depending on your hair texture and thickness and level of dryness and damage, masks can be applied every 2 weeks to once a month.
+Hair masks are another form of scalp hydration, and we recommend you choose a high-quality mask that is vitamin-infused.
+Using a shower cap allows it to contain your body heat within and aids in faster penetration to both the scalp and hair shaft.
+A high-performing mask will not weigh the hair down, and depending on your hair texture and thickness and level of dryness and damage, masks can be applied once a week to once a month.

 Food is the best source of the vitamins you need for healthy scalp and hair growth.
 However, if you fail to get enough in your diet, supplements may be helpful.

-All cells need vitamin A for growth.
-This includes hair, the fastest growing tissue in the human body.
+All cells need vitamin A for growth, including hair, which is the fastest-growing tissue in the human body.
 Vitamin A also helps skin glands make an oily substance called sebum.
 Sebum moisturizes the scalp and helps keep hair healthy.
-Hence, the Grandmothers tales of 100 brush strokes a day to distribute this sebum through to the hair ends, nourishing each hair shaft.
-This was before the days of conditioner as we know it.
-Find vitamin A in sweet potatoes, carrots, pumpkins, spinach and kale.
-All are high in beta-carotene which is transformed into vitamin A. Vitamin A can also be found in animal products such as milk, eggs and yogurt.
-Cod liver oil is also a particularly good source.
+Vitamin A is prevalent in sweet potatoes, carrots, pumpkins, spinach, and kale.
+All are high in beta-carotene, which is transformed into vitamin A. Vitamin A can also be found in animal products as milk, eggs, and yogurt.
+Cod liver oil is also an excellent source.

-One of the best known vitamins for hair growth is a B-vitamin called biotin.
+One of the best-known vitamins for hair growth is a B-vitamin called biotin.
 Deficiency is very rare because it occurs naturally in a wide range of foods.
-B-vitamins help create red blood cells, which carry oxygen and nutrients to the scalp and hair follicles, important for hair growth.
-B-vitamins are found in many foods, including whole grains, almonds, meat, fish, seafood and dark, leafy greens.
-Additionally, animal foods are the only good source of vitamin B12.
-So if you’re following a vegetarian or vegan diet, consider taking B12 as a supplement.
+B-vitamins help create red blood cells, which carry oxygen and nutrients to the scalp and hair follicles, which are essential for hair growth.
+B-vitamins are found in many foods, including whole grains, almonds, meat, fish, seafood, and dark, leafy greens.
+Additionally, animal foods are primary sources of vitamin B12, so if you’re following a vegetarian or vegan diet, consider taking it as a supplement.

-Your body produces Vitamin D through direct contact with the sun’s rays.
-It plays a part in healthy hair growth.
-Vitamin D can be found in fatty fish, cod liver oil, some mushrooms and fortified foods.
+Your body produces vitamin D through direct contact with the sun’s rays.
+Vitamin D plays a part in healthy hair growth and can be found in fatty fish, cod liver oil, mushrooms, and fortified foods.

-In one study, people with hair loss experienced a 34.5% increase in hair growth after supplementing with vitamin E for 8 months.
-Sunflower seeds, almonds, spinach and avocados are all good sources of vitamin E.
+In one study, people with hair loss experienced a 34.5% increase in hair growth after supplementing with vitamin E for eight months.
+Sunflower seeds, almonds, spinach, and avocados are all excellent sources of vitamin E.

-Helps red blood cells carry oxygen to your cells.
-This makes it an important mineral for many bodily functions, including hair growth.
+Iron helps red blood cells carry oxygen to your cells, making it an important mineral for many bodily functions, including hair growth.
 Iron deficiency, which causes anemia, is a major cause of hair loss.
-It’s especially common in women
+It’s prevalent in women.

-Zinc plays an important role in hair tissue growth and repair.
-It also helps keep the oil glands around the follicles working properly, excreting what we know as sebum.
-Foods high in zinc include oysters, beef, spinach, wheat germ, pumpkin seeds and lentils.
+Zinc plays a vital role in hair tissue growth and repair.
+It also helps keep the oil glands around the follicles working correctly, excreting what we know as sebum.
+Foods high in zinc include oysters, beef, spinach, wheat germ, pumpkin seeds, and lentils.

-While great for all women, this is knowledge that should be transmitted to husbands or partners with thinning hair, depending on what is causing their hair loss.
+While great for women, this knowledge can be shared with husbands or partners with thinning hair, depending on what is causing their hair loss.
 A healthy scalp is similar to healthy soil for a plant.
-Think about it…. a plant in poor soil does not do well.
-If the scalp is weak the hair will probably be weak, too.
+Think about it – a plant in poor soil does not do well.
+If the scalp is weak the hair will probably be vulnerable, too.